Catherine0120/Catherine0120.github.io/_pages/about.md

 I am energetic and passionate about embracing diverse life experiences.
 I have lived in Shenzhen (my birthplace), Shanghai (my hometown), Beijing (my university), Oxford (my exchange year), and Hong Kong (my internship), and have travelled in 28 countries.
 By the time of my graduation, I will have completed seven internships, two research projects, participated in multiple competitions, and earned several scholarships.
 On campus, I served as the department leader of SEM SU, a member of CST SAST, class monitor, and leader of the CST Debate Team.

-I enjoy debating (having been awarded best debater in my freshman year), poker (representing Oxford in a UK poker competition), writing (I'm a Wechat official account owner and have published nearly 100 original articles), travelling, cricket, squash, skiing, and playing the piano (ABRSM Grade 8).
+I enjoy debating (having been awarded best debater in my freshman year), poker (representing Oxford in a UK poker competition), writing (I'm a Wechat official account owner (*The Castle*) and have published nearly 100 original articles), travelling, cricket, squash, skiing, and playing the piano (ABRSM Grade 8).

 Academic Achievements